h5i logo

 Next-Gen AI-Aware Git

 h5i (pronounced high-five) is a Git sidecar that extends version control for teams where AI agents write production code alongside humans.
-Where Git answers what changed, h5i answers who, why, whether it was safe, and how to undo it.
+Where Git answers what changed, h5i answers who, why, what the agent knew, whether it was safe, how to undo it, and how the next agent should continue.

 cargo install --git https://github.com/Koukyosyumei/h5i h5i-core